About the AusNCP

 National Contact Points

-All governments adhering to the OECD Guidelines have a legal obligation to set up a National Contact Point for Responsible Business Conduct (NCP).
-The AusNCP is one of over 50 NCPs established by governments across the world.
+All governments following the Guidelines must set up a National Contact Point for Responsible Business Conduct (NCP).
+The AusNCP is 1 of over 50 NCPs governments across the world established.

-NCPs assess complaints against the OECD Guidelines criteria and bring parties together for mutually beneficial dialogue (referred to as 'good offices') to increase awareness of the OECD Guidelines and encourage resolution of issues raised in complaints.
+NCPs assess complaints against the Guidelines criteria.
+They bring parties together for mutually‑beneficial dialogue (called ‘good offices’).
+This raises awareness of the Guidelines and helps resolve issues raised in complaints.

-Watch the OECD's video for an overview of National Contact Points.
+Watch the OECD’s video for an overview of NCPs.